-The calcium carbonate reacts with the vinegar to produce Ca $^{2+}$ and CO $2$ .
+The calcium carbonate reacts with the vinegar to produce Ca $^{2+}$ and CO $2$.
 The exposed parts of the shell are broken down and the shell become thinner and more fragile.

-The release of $CO_2$ causes the effervescence.
+The release of CO_2 causes the effervescence.

 Gases dissolve better in cold liquids than warm liquids.
-When warm vinegar is added the solution is able to dissolve less $CO_2$ , which means that more $CO_2$ is released to the atmosphere.
+When warm vinegar is added the solution is able to dissolve less CO_2 , which means that more CO_2 is released to the atmosphere.

-Calcareous organisms are vulnerable to the acidification of the oceans as their skeleton or shell is more likely to dissolve in an acidic solution.
+Calcareous organisms are vulnerable to the acidification of the oceans as it will be harder for them to grow strong skeletons/shells and they are more likely to become fragile and damaged in a more acidic environment.